Are Online Degrees Looked Down Upon?

 Is a School For-Profit or Non-Profit?

-Are online degrees looked down upon?
-Another factor to consider when evaluating this question is whether the school is a for-profit or non-profit organization.
+Another factor to consider when evaluating whether online degrees are respected is whether the school is a for-profit or non-profit organization.

 What’s the difference?